Pol-Title IX Employee Sexual Misconduct

 Advisors.
 In addition to cross-examining the witnesses at the hearing, the Advisor may confer and give advice to their party in a quiet, confidential and non-disruptive manner.
 Any Advisor who refuses to comply with the University’s rules of decorum or acts disrespectfully or abusively during a hearing may be removed from the hearing at the discretion of the Hearing Officer.
 In that event, the party may substitute a different Advisor (if immediately available) or the hearing will be continued.

 Hearing Structure.
 The rules of evidence and civil procedure do not apply to the hearing process.
-The Hearing Officer will be the ultimate decision maker on relevancy of questions or concerns raised by the parties during the hearing regarding witnesses, exhibits, testimony, procedure, etc. The Hearing Officer may not draw any inferences regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer questions.
+The Hearing Officer will be the ultimate decision maker on relevancy of questions or concerns raised by the parties during the hearing regarding witnesses, exhibits, testimony, procedure, etc. The Hearing Officer has the discretion to assign such weight to statements and other information that satisfies the relevance rules but not subjected to cross-examination as the Hearing Officer deems appropriate.
+The Hearing Officer may not draw any inferences regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer questions.
 The parties may make opening statements.
 The Complainant will present witnesses and evidence first, followed by the Respondent.
 The Hearing Officer shall have discretion to call witnesses other than those presented by the parties and may question any party or witness directly, irrespective of questions that may be posed by the Advisors.
 Following the completion of all testimony, the parties may make a closing statement.

 Post Hearing.
 After evaluating the evidence presented at the hearing, the Hearing Officer shall issue a written determination regarding responsibility.
 The written determination must include: 1) identification of the allegations potentially constituting Sexual Misconduct; 2) identification of the allegations potentially supporting other charges; 3) a description of the procedural steps taken from the receipt of the Formal Complaint through the determination, including any notifications to the parties, interviews with parties and witnesses, site visits, methods used to gather evidence, and hearings held; 4) findings of fact supporting the determination; 5) conclusions regarding application of the University’s Employee Code of Conduct to the facts; 6) a statement and rationale for the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the University imposes on the Respondent and whether remedies designed to restore or preserve equal access to the University’s education program or activity will be provided by the University to the Complainant; 7) the University’s procedures and permissible bases for the parties to appeal.
 The written determination must be issued to the parties simultaneously.
 Absent extenuating circumstances, the written determination should be issued within 30 business days of the completion of the hearing.